-Issue identified Red commended action These are currentl and reviewed by th (sometimes subse at which the gradir This system relies no definition exists The definitions use lack clarity and she risk appetite and th risk management the The basis for grad influence the overa risk falling into a d (potential for death given is reduced.
-A Recommendations y developed and assessed by each internal auditor, he Audit Manager prior to release of the draft report quent to discussion of findings at an 'exit meeting' ng of recommendations may have been discussed). on personal judgement related to 'Priority' for which to articulate the meaning of High, Medium or Low. ad by internal audit to support opinions therefore build be more closely linked with each Authority's the definitions of impact risk being used to embed thinking within the organisation. ing of recommendations should as a result all opinion for each audit directly, for example if a efinition of the highest category is identified h, loss greater than £500k) then the assurance level Any risk of this nature should automatically trigger a nion of 'limited assurance'. b) c) Audit supervisors should formally evidence agreement of the grading of recommendations through supervision prior to the conduct of exit meetings.
+Issue identified Recommended action 3 Audit Opinions - Recommendations These are currently developed and assessed by each internal auditor, and reviewed by the Audit Manager prior to release of the draft report (sometimes subsequent to discussion of findings at an 'exit meeting' at which the grading of recommendations may have been discussed).
+This system relies on personal judgement related to 'Priority' for which no definition exists to articulate the meaning of High, Medium or Low.
+The definitions used by internal audit to support opinions therefore lack clarity and should be more closely linked with each Authority's risk appetite and the definitions of impact risk being used to embed risk management thinking within the organisation.
+The basis for grading of recommendations should as a result influence the overall opinion for each audit directly, for example if a risk falling into a definition of the highest category is identified (potential for death, loss greater than £500k) then the assurance level given is reduced.
+Any risk of this nature should automatically trigger a negative audit opinion of 'limited assurance'. a) Audit supervisors should formally evidence agreement of the grading of recommendations through supervision prior to the conduct of exit meetings. b) Risk definitions used by internal audit should be developed to reflect the risk appetite within each organisation, and the definitions of impact and likelihood used by the Council.
+These should be used by each internal auditor to grade the recommendation and discuss the level of risk to which the organisation is exposed with each auditee at the exit meeting. c) Consideration should be given to removing the need to include 'low' rated recommendations in formal audit reports; alternatively reflecting on these in a side letter to the manager.
+This would aid the profile of internal audit through concentrating on things that really matter in relation to significant risk as defined within risk management policies.

-I Issue identified Recommended action ן מ י י י י י י י י י י י י י י י י י י Audit Opinions - Overall opinions These are currently based upon the personal judgement of each auditor, within the definitions specified as relating and subject to review by the supervisor and IACM of the draft report prior to release.
-The overall opinion also appears to be loosely based on the aggregate number of recommendations made and not the level of risk dentified.
-The current is for the opinion to reflect the reliability of the nternal controls operating in the system / area reviewed was assessed as good / satisfactory / marginal / unsatisfactory / unsound.
+Issue identified Recommended action 4 Audit Opinions - Overall opinions These are currently based upon the personal judgement of each auditor, within the definitions specified as relating and subject to review by the supervisor and IACM of the draft report prior to release.
+The overall opinion also appears to be loosely based on the aggregate number of recommendations made and not the level of risk identified.
+The current is for the opinion to reflect the reliability of the internal controls operating in the system / area reviewed was assessed as good / satisfactory / marginal / unsatisfactory / unsound.
 Wider best practice provides for three levels of opinion being substantial, adequate or limited as this provides a clearer indication to stakeholders of the level of assurance that can be gained.
-This opinion can then be aligned directly with the nature of the risks being dentified and the grading of those recommendations being made. a) The grading of recommendations should be based upon the level of risk exposure identified within the review and reflect the highest ranked recommendation being reported upon.
-Best practice would reflect: Where a fundamental risk (red) is identified that no/limited assurance is given.
-Where significant risks (amber) are identified then adequate assurance is given, and Where 'merits attention' (green) risks are identified these are not referred to in the report and substantial assurance is given. b) Reducing the levels of opinion to three would provide a clearer indication of the assurance being provided and represent a more straight-forward approach for internal audit staff to administer.
+This opinion can then be aligned directly with the nature of the risks being identified and the grading of those recommendations being made. a) The grading of recommendations should be based upon the level of risk exposure identified within the review and reflect the highest ranked recommendation being reported upon.
+Best practice would reflect: - Where a fundamental risk (red) is identified that no/limited assurance is given Where significant risks (amber) are identified then adequate assurance is given, and - Where 'merits attention' (green) risks are identified these are not referred to in the report and substantial assurance is given. b) Reducing the levels of opinion to three would provide a clearer indication of the assurance being provided and represent a more straight-forward approach for internal audit staff to administer.